sungsoo-ahn/2025/_posts/2025-04-28-mastermind.md

 > My handcards are ..., while the opponents' handcards are ...
 My possible actions are ...

-**Opponent Strategy Prediction:**
-Subsequent to the ascertainment of possible actions at hand, we design an additional neural network head on the shelf of the LLM.
+**Opponent Strategy Prediction: **Subsequent to the ascertainment of possible actions at hand, we design an additional neural network head on the shelf of the LLM.
 This module aims to predict the following action of opponents after the player performs a specific current action.
 Firstly, we fine-tune the LLM to learn the common pattern among expert Doudizhu players, thereby enabling it to predict the most likely actions accurately in the following format:

 > My handcards are ..., while the opponents' handcards are ...
 My action is ...

 The optimization objective is the cross-entropy between the actual action of opponent and the predicted action.
 During inference, since the output of LLM may occasionally transgress the bounds of legal actions, we utilize sentence-BERT <d-cite key="reimers2019sentence"></d-cite> to map the original output to the legal action with the most similar embedding.
 In addition, akin to in-context learning, we provide this fine-tuned model with samples of current opponents, facilitating its rapid adaption to a particular opponent's policy during evaluation.

 By training on our curated datasets, the LLM agent can better anticipate opponents' behaviours and refine its own strategy.
 This enhancement significantly amplifies the agent's overall efficacy since the LLM is not confined to a fixed strategy.
 Instead, it engages in dynamic and adaptive decision-making processes within the context of Doudizhu.
 This paradigm also controls the imperfect information and stochastic elements in Doudizhu, making it more suitable for the augmentation of the LLM's reasoning capabilities.

 **Final Action Selection:** Finally, by prognostically evaluating one's own possible actions opponents' reactions, we can concatenate these analysis to to construct the comprehensive query.
 Then the LLM will understand this information and generate the answer, namely, the final selected action.
 The format of query is:

 > If I play $$action$$, the next two players will play $$action_1$$, $$action_2$$ ...
 Therefore, I will play $$action$$

-Some example contents of these datasets can be viewed in the following table.
+Some example contents of these dataset can be viewed in the following table.

 <div class="l-page">
   <iframe src="{{ 'assets/html/2025-04-28-mastermind/doudizhu_dataset.html' | relative_url }}" frameborder='0' scrolling='no' height="400px" width="100%"></iframe>